v5ma/selfawarenetworks/b0327ywhisper.md

 yeah uh so yeah so um I'm just so have we already covered that so what I'm saying is like so

-information comes from thalamus to the to v1 and then goes up to v6 and then from v6 back to the
+information comes from thalamus to the to v1 and then goes up to Layer 6 and then from Layer 6 back to the

-thalamus is that right uh no think of it like this so it goes from thalamus to v1 to v2 to v3
+thalamus is that right uh no think of it like this so it goes from thalamus to Layer 1 to Layer 2 to Layer 3

-to v4 to v5 etc right except it's not just that v5 or v6 goes back to thalamus v1 goes back to
+to Layer 4 to Layer 5 etc right except it's not just that Layer 5 or Layer 6 goes back to thalamus Layer 1 goes back to

-thalamus v2 goes back to thalamus v3 goes back to thalamus v4 so they all go back to thalamus
+thalamus Layer 2 goes back to thalamus Layer 3 goes back to thalamus Layer 4 so they all go back to thalamus

 and it's a nested loop like that oh they're okay okay so they're all they're all in their own loop